 I won’t go into detail here, as I am sure doctor google can give you better information than me.
 However, know that it uses different techniques, including breathing, visualization, and relaxation exercises to go through birth with no fear and little discomfort.
 Overall, achieving a positive and empowering birth experience.

 My hypnobirthing experience.

 It all started at 3.30 am the day after my due date.
 I woke up with an intense urge to go to the toilet and realized I had just gone through the first labor contraction.

 By this time I had no more fear.
 I knew I was going to give birth to our daughter with little if no pain, and I honestly couldn’t wait to meet her.
 I woke my wife up and almost started jumping with excitement.
 Until another contraction hit and brought me back down to earth.
-I quickly got my shit together and started using all the exercises I learnt with hypnobirthing.
+I quickly got my shit together and started using all the exercises I learned with hypnobirthing.

 I spent the whole day at home with contractions coming and going every half an hour or so.
-All very manageable with the breathing techniques I had learnt.
+All very manageable with the breathing techniques I had learned.
 My mom still didn’t quite believe I was in labor from how little I was showing that I was in any discomfort.

 Around 6.30 pm they were coming closer and closer together.
 When my midwife arrived I was already 7 cm and it was time to go.
 As I was about to get in the car my mom told me: “When I was 7 cm I remember I was already screaming, how are you doing it?”.
 Ha-ha!
 I was doing better than her, I knew it!